-All students in this program will participate in two or more of the CWRU early music ensembles during each semester in which they are on campus
+All students in this program will participate in two or more of the CWRU early music ensembles during each semester.

 Jury

 A jury is required in the Spring of the 1st year (MUAP 600, 0 credit hours).
 The program should be decided in consultation with the student's applied teacher and should consist of approximately 15 minutes of music.
 The jury will consist of the student's applied teacher together with at least two other HPP faculty.
 If the performance is unsatisfactory, the student will have the opportunity to repeat the jury the following semester.
 If the second attempt is also unsatisfactory, the student will not be allowed to continue in the degree program.